 To succeed in a claim application for Social Security Disability Insurance benefits, applicants must provide thorough, detailed information.
 This often includes complete documentation of work history and the disabling medical condition(s).

 Many applicants find it difficult to compile this information.
 They also often have difficulty explaining the nature and extent of their disability.
-As a result, the Social Security Administration may wrongfully deny their claim application for Social Security Disability Insurance benefits.
+Consequently, the Social Security Administration may wrongfully deny their claim application for Social Security Disability Insurance benefits.

 How a Social Security Disability Insurance Lawyer Can Help

 If you have applied for Social Security Disability Insurance benefits and the Social Security Administration has wrongfully denied your claim application, then a seasoned SSDI lawyer can help you timely appeal the decision.